FC 27 CHEMISTRY STYLES

 Gladiator

-Good for defenders and defensive midfielders who usually try to score.
+Good for defenders and defensive midfielders who regularly move forward and attempt to score.

 Backbone

-Good for CDMs on narrow formations and systems.
+Good for CDMs playing in narrow formations and tactical systems.

 Anchor

 One of our favorite styles for center-backs.
-It boosts the three most important attributes: pace, defending, and physicality.
+It boosts the three most important attribute categories for the position: pace, defending, and physicality.

 Shadow

-One of the most expensive styles because it can turn a slow defender into a good option.
+One of the most expensive styles because it can turn a slower defender into a much more competitive option.

 Artist

-Best for quick midfielders and wingers that are primarily used to cut inside and create chances for STs.
+Best for quick midfielders and wingers who are primarily used to cut inside and create chances for strikers.

 Great for agile wingers.
-However, it is only truly beneficial if it fits your offensive schemes.
+However, it is only truly beneficial if it fits your attacking system.

 Powerhouse

-Best used in central defensive midfielders or midfielders with special defensive needs.
+Best used on central defensive midfielders or other midfielders with specific defensive needs.

 Maestro

-Great for players who love to build up the game, but it can also be applied to wingers.
+Great for players who help build up attacks, but it can also be applied to wingers.

 Engine

-Suitable for offensive-minded CAMs, CMs, or sneaky wides.
+Suitable for attack-minded CAMs, CMs, and wide players.

 Catalyst